scott-22/instagram-message-formatter/README.md

-# instagram-message-formatter
+# Instagram Message Formatter

-Formats Instagram message data downloaded as a JSON file.
+Formats Instagram message data downloaded from the Instagram data download request.
+Parses through the JSON file and writes to an HTML file.